omnetpp/docs.omnetpp.org/tictoc/index.md

 This produces about 50 simulation runs.
 Each can be explored in the graphical user interface, but simulation batches are often run from the command line interface using the *Cmdenv* runtime environment.

-@note You can find more information on variables and parameter studies in the <a href="../manual/index.html#sec:config-sim:parameter-studies" target="_blank">Parameter Studies</a> section of the @opp manual.
+@note You can find more information on variables and parameter studies in the <a href="../manual/index.html#sec:config-sim:parameter-studies" target="_blank">Parameter Studies</a> section of the OMNeT++ manual.

 To increase the accuracy of the simulation we may need to run the same simulation several times using different random numbers.
 These runs are called *Repetitions* and are specified in `omnetpp.ini`: